Case Study

 Implementation

-The core target group of fire brigades and rescue stations is still extremely analogue.
-The available computers are often technically outdated and in some camps there is still no WLAN connection.
-The usual ordering process therefore consisted of simply calling the sales department or writing a fax.
+The core target group of fire departments and rescue stations remains highly analog.
+Available computers are often outdated, and some warehouses still lack Wi-Fi.
+The standard ordering process involved calling the sales team or sending a fax.

-With the help of SHOPMACHER, the B2B shop based on Shopware 6 was therefore constantly expanded.
-A specialty are the dynamic product lists, which can be used, for example, to compile tenders with the help of tags and filters.
+With the help of Shopmacher, the B2B shop on the Shopware 6 platform was continuously expanded.
+One specialty is the dynamic product lists, which allow users to create tenders using tags and filters.

 Brief overview of the steps of the ordering process in the PWA: